root221/CarND-Behavioral-Cloning-P3/writeup_template.md

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to try

 My first step was to use a fully connected neural network, it drove poorly.
 Then I tried to use Lenet, I thought this model might be appropriate because convolution neural network worked pretty good at images.